 - The 3 gallon fish bowl is another common size.
 It is typically about 11 inches high and 10 inches wide.
 This is probably the largest in a traditional style fish bowl that you're going to find.
 It will weigh about 20 pounds when filled with water.

-Fish bowls come in both glass and acrylic.
-You won't find that much difference in cost with these size bowls.
-Glass might be a little cheaper but they'll more crack-prone and weigh more.
+In regard to the materials used to make fish bowls, glass and acrylic are the two most common options.
+In most cases, the price difference between the two is not significant -- glass might be a little cheaper, but they'll more crack-prone and weigh more.
 Acrylic might cost a little bit more, but they're more crack-resistant and weigh less.
 Acrylic bowls are much more susceptible to scratches than glass bowls.
-You could buy a scratch remover kit but truthfully, the kit would probably cost more than a new Acrylic bowl would cost.
+You could buy a scratch remover kit but, truthfully, the kit would probably cost more than a new Acrylic bowl would cost.

 Pros & Cons for Keeping a Fish Bowl

-- Fish bowls are small, enabling you to fit a fish into cramped quarters.
+- Fish bowls are small, enabling you to fit a fish into an apartment or small home

 - Because they are small, fish bowls don't weigh a lot, even when they're filled, so you can move them around as you see fit.
 This also makes changing the water easier as you could bring the bowl to your water source.